Bayi-Hu/GIFT-Graph-guided-Feature-Transfer-Network/README.md

 | GIFT with finetune |0.7693|

 ---
-Due to Alibaba Group's privacy policy, we cannot publish the source dataset used in our paper, but we re-implement the GIFT network and conduct experiments on the DBook dataset, which is collected from www.douban.com.
+Due to Alibaba Group's privacy policy, we cannot publish the source dataset used in the paper, but we re-implement the GIFT network and conduct experiments on the DBook dataset, which is collected from www.douban.com.

 ## Getting Start